Which is silly because I love Oreos?

 Or in the snow.

 That we were alive and okay.

-Shaken, yes but ALIVE.
+Shaken, yes, but ALIVE.

-So I sat back, waited for the tow truck and enjoyed the sounds and smells of that cornfield.
+So I sat back, waited for the tow truck, and enjoyed the sounds and smells of that cornfield.

-AAA was called, a tow truck was out there within 30 minutes, the tiny tire put on my car and a state highway patrolman led me to the nearest dealership to get my tires replaced.
+I called AAA, a tow truck was out there within 30 minutes, the tiny tire put on my car and a state highway patrolman led me to the nearest dealership to get my tires replaced.

 So I told my friends and family members who were waiting for me in Ohio all about what happened as it was happening.